mvandermade/made-garbanzo-planner/README.md

 ![PDF output](docs/images/settings_error.png)

 ## Developer notes
-Best is to use the pre commit hook for ktlint, otherwise the CI will fail and it is embarassing (: You can "install" it by copying the pre-commit file to the .git/hooks directory or run the gradle task supplied by the root build.gradle.kts.
+Best is to use the pre commit hook for ktlint, otherwise the CI will fail, and it is embarrassing (: You can "install" it by copying the pre-commit file to the .git/hooks directory or run the gradle task supplied by the root build.gradle.kts.
 - Dependency updates gradle > help > dependencyUpdates